-each of these characteristics are very rare.
+This is not to imply that previous evaluations have not looked at the same scale, for example, not looked at over-arching, country programme-wide objectives or at the long-term.
+But it is to say that evaluations that display each of these characteristics are very rare.
 To our knowledge there have only been four evaluations with each of these characteristics.
-In 2010, the Swedish International Development Agency commissioned evaluations of its long-term development co-operation with Laos, Sri Lanka, and Vietnam (McGillivray et al., 2012a, 2012b and 2012c).5 In 2013, The United Kingdom Department for International Development (DFID) commissioned a very similar study of its long-run development co-operation with Vietnam (McGillivray et al., 2016).
-The respective time periods of this co-operation were 53, 44, 38 and 18 years.
-The evaluations were conducted in response to decisions by Sweden and the United Kingdom to exit these countries as bilateral aid donors.
-The overall purpose of each was extremely similar to that stated in the Terms of Reference for the current evaluation, in that they were required to assess the donors' contributions to poverty reduction in each country and to provide lessons learned for Swedish or British development co-operation programs in other countries; for donors remaining in the three countries in question; and for the governments of these countries.6
+In 2010, the Swedish International Development Agency commissioned evaluations of its long-term development cooperation with Laos, Sri Lanka, and Vietnam (McGillivray et al., 2012a, 2012b and 2012c).5 In 2013, The United Kingdom Department for International Development (DFID) commissioned a very similar study of its long-run development co-operation with Vietnam (McGillivray et al., 2016).
+The respective time periods of this cooperation were 53, 44, 38 and 18 years.
+The evaluations were conducted in response to decisions by Sweden and the United successfully driven the drivers of poverty reduction and those elements that serve to maintain poverty levels in Tanzania.